-6) Spark\ Creativity: seeks investments in the creation of a world-class arts education center in the heart of San Francisco's performing arts district at 135 Van Ness Avenue where students will have greater exposure and access to a variety of creative and artistic disciplines that enable them to express their unique identities.
+Spark Creativity: seeks investments in the creation of a world-class arts education center in the heart of San Francisco's performing arts district at 135 Van Ness Avenue where students will have greater exposure and access to a variety of creative and artistic disciplines that enable them to express their unique identities.

 COVID-19 response: The outbreak of the 2019 coronavirus disease ("COVID-19"), which was declared a global pandemic by the World Health Organization on March 11, 2020, and the related responses by public health and governmental authorities to contain and combat its outbreak and spread, adversely affected workforces, economies, schools and financial markets globally and particularly in the San Francisco Bay area.
-With the widespread closure of school buildings in March 2020, the Organization and SFUSD focused on three major priorities: attending to the wellness and wellbeing of students and families; providing free meals to all students who need them; and engaging each and every student in remote learning opportunities, both digital and non-digital.
+With the widespread and mandatory closure of school buildings in March 2020, the Organization and SFUSD focused on three major priorities: attending to the wellness and wellbeing of students and families; providing free meals to all students who need them; and engaging each and every student in remote learning opportunities, both digital and non-digital to support and advance their learning and instruction while school building remained closed..